 In the Cloud Platform Console, open the list of your existing instances.

 The GCP Console displays two charts, one showing CPU utilization over the past four days and another showing the error rate over the past four days.
 If there is no data available for this time period, the charts will be empty.

-To view a different metric, click Data stored and choose the metric you want to view.
+To view a different metric, click CPU utilization or Error rate and choose the metric you want to view.